-By far the most popular sync services used by Curio customers are Dropbox and iCloud.
+By far the most popular sync services used by Curio customers are iCloud and Dropbox.
 However, there many other popular options such as Google Drive, Microsoft OneDrive, and Box Sync, which customers may use to sync their files between machines.